caspervonb/node-browser_process/doc/man/browser_process.find.3.md

-# browser_process.find -- search for the executable of a browser
+# browser_process.find -- search for a browser executable

 ## SYNOPSIS